advance100/doc_webpack/webpack-options.md

 Replace modules by other modules or paths.

+### `resolve.root`

+Look of modules in this directory (or directories if you pass an array).

 ### `resolve.modulesDirectories`

-Look of module in this directories.
+Look of modules in this directories.
+It'll check these directories in current directory and each parent directory.

 ### `resolve.extensions`